FritzAndFriends/TagzApp/README.md

 On the moderation screen, you can use the keyboard to navigate the cards on screen:

 - arrows to move a cursor between the various messages
-- HJKL to move a cursor using 'vim' style cursor movement
 - Enter to select a message for moderation
 - Y to approve a message
 - N to reject a message